 Comprehensive IoT software testing that covers these technologies ensures that IoT systems function seamlessly, meet user expectations, and maintain a high level of security and performance throughout their lifecycle.
 It mitigates risks associated with deployments, and fosters trust in the reliability and effectiveness of IoT solutions.

-Recommended reading: Automating Custom IoT Devices With Appium - Part 1
+Recommended reading: Automating Custom IoT Devices with Appium - Part 1

 What are IoT testing tools, and what should they possess?